BioinfoUNIBA/IsoPrimer/README.md

     as a space separated list of
     `<transcript-ensembl-id_amplicon-length>` entries

-IsoPrimer was designed to address all the expressed splicing variants but this may not be possible with a single primer pair if the variants of interest do not share a common splicing junction.
+IsoPrimer was designed to address all the expressed splicing variants, but this may not be possible with a single primer pair if the variants of interest do not share a common splicing junction.
 For this reason, IsoPrimer may return more than one primer couple for each target gene.